+NOTE 1: The terms “UE supports handover to EPS” or “UE supports redirection to EPS” used above also consider the case that the UE has signalled that S1 mode is disabled (e.g., as specified in clause 4.5 of TS 24.301 [13]).
+In case the UE has signalled that S1 mode is disabled, the AMF will not indicate that IMS voice over PS session is supported over 3GPP access.
+A voice centric UE’s ensures voice service as defined in clauses 5.16.3.5 and 5.16.3.6.

 The AMF in serving PLMN shall indicate that IMS voice over PS is supported only if the serving PLMN has a roaming agreement that covers support of IMS voice with the HPLMN.
 This indication is per Registration Area.

-NOTE: If the network supports EPS fallback for voice the 5GC can be configured not to perform the Voice
+NOTE 2: If the network supports EPS fallback for voice the 5GC can be configured not to perform the Voice

 Support Match Indicator procedure in order to set the IMS voice over PS session Supported Indication.